 Greg Simon, former President of the Biden Cancer Initiative, describes the recent progress made in patient-friendly clinical trials and the need to retain these changes to increase diversity and equity and to lessen the burden on patients wherever possible.
 Having leapt ten years ahead due to Covid, let’s not go back to 2019.
 Presented on October 27, 2021.

-Be the first to know about future talks in this series by signing up for the PCDC email list!
+Be the first to know about future talks in this series by signing up for the D4CG email list!

-The views and opinions expressed in Common Good talks are those of the speakers and do not necessarily reflect the official policy or position of the Pediatric Cancer Data Commons or the University of Chicago.
+The views and opinions expressed in Conversations for the Common Good talks are those of the speakers and do not necessarily reflect the official policy or position of Data for the Common Good or the University of Chicago.